gmalim/NBA_analysis/README.md

 ### 9. Final prediction

 - Probability scores and corresponding rank on the scoring list are calculated for all models.
-- The NBA All-Stars per conference are predicted according to each player's average scoring rank over all models.
+- The NBA All-Stars per conference are predicted according to each player's median scoring rank over all models.

 ## NBA All-Star prediction 2018